Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/es-ES/maintain-guides-how-to-join-council.md

 ## Enviar Candidatura

-Submitting your candidacy for the council requires a small bond of DOT / KSM.
+Submitting your candidacy for the council requires a small bond of SOLAR / LUNAR.
 The bond will be forfeited if your candidacy does not win or become a runner-up and will be kept otherwise.
 You only receive your bond back, if you manually renounce your candidacy before losing.
 Runners-up are selected after every round and are reserved members in case one of the winners gets forcefully removed.

-> Currently the bond for submitting a council candidacy on AXIASolar is 100 DOT, and 0.1666 KSM on AXIALunar.
+> Currently the bond for submitting a council candidacy on AXIASolar is 100 SOLAR, and 0.1666 LUNAR on AXIALunar.

 Es una buena idea anunciar tu intención de presentarte al Consejo antes de enviar tu candidatura para que tus seguidores sepan cuándo pueden empezar a votar por ti.
 También puede votar por sí mismo en caso de que no alguien más lo haga.